 And Electronics Cleaning is BIG Business

 An unavoidable fact about our modern world is that electronics surround us.
-Regardless if it’s in the form of personal computers, cell phones, iPads, electrical appliances, tools, machinery, toys, etc., electronics are everywhere.
+Regardless if it’s in the form of personal computers, cell phones, tablets, game consoles, electrical appliances, tools, machinery, toys, etc., electronics are everywhere.

 Another unavoidable fact is that, with use, electronics get very dirty.
 Dirt and other contaminants are more than an inconvenience.
 If not cleaned properly, dirt on electronic components can cause the device to:

 - Overheat and start fires.

 - Spread disease through the use of infected keyboards, cell phones, touch screens and other devices.

 In order to protect users, preserve data and keep society running smoothly, it’s very important for electronics of all types to not just be regularly cleaned, but cleaned thoroughly.